turingschool/front-end-curriculum/projects/sorting-suite.md

 ## 4. Quick Sort
 With quick sort we take an array and choose one of the indexes as a pivot.
-We then want to move all the elements larger than the pivot to the right of the pivot and all the items smaller than the pivot to the left
+We then want to move all the elements larger than the pivot to the right of the pivot and all the items smaller than the pivot to the left.

+After moving all the elements to either side of the pivot we can then recursively quick sort the elements on either side of the pivot.

+Example of one iteration.

-pointer starts with the last index p = array.length - 1
+pivot starts with the last index p = array.length - 1
 ```
                            p